Asharan Orphanage, New Multan Nagar

 HOPE foundation runs a children’s home in the name of ‘Asharan’ at New Multan Nagar, Delhi.
 It is a home for the abandoned and lost children between the ages of 0 to 6 years.
 HOPE foundation is licensed under JJ Act 2015 by the Department of Women & Children Development.
 It is also licensed by the Central Adoption Resource Agency (CARA) to do adoptions, placing orphan children in adoption in India and abroad.
 All the adoptions from India are centralized through CARA.
 Prospective parents register online in CARA website, ‘CARA.nic.in’ to start with the adoption process.

 Our mission is to protect the children from the dangers of being ending up on the street.
-One of the many dangers are besides others, that it takes only minutes before a child who end up on the street to become a victim of an abuser.
+One of the many dangers is besides others, that it takes only minutes before a child who ends up on the street to become a victim of an abuser.

 Children are brought to Asharan Orphanage by the order of Child Welfare Committee.
 Police and public find the children who are abandoned on the street, public waste bins, bus stations, railway stations and hospitals.
 A few are found in the cradle at Asharan’s gate.
 Some children are relinquished by their parents because of their inability to take care of them.